JSTOR-Labs/plant-humanities/docs/content/cacao.md

 <var data-image id="bhl-56601539" title="Theatrum Botanicum p.
 1642" data-url="https://www.biodiversitylibrary.org/pageimage/56601539" data-region="1667,1240,2190,1890"></var>
 <var data-image id="bhl-8066123" title="Carolus Clusius' mentions of _Beretinus_ _fructus_ and _Cacao_ _fructus_" data-url="https://www.biodiversitylibrary.org/pageimage/8066123" data-region="1667,1240,2190,1890"></var>

 In his text, Benzoni refers to the use of cacao as money and describes the methods to create the cacao beverage.
-Perhaps because Benzoni actually visited the region, his first-hand account  references the ecology in which cacao grows: only very warm, moist, and shady areas.
+Because Benzoni actually visited the region, his first-hand account  references the ecology in which cacao grows: only very warm, moist, and shady areas.
 It is likely that these exotic ecological constraints added to the appeal of cacao, both for the Mexica and later the Europeans, because of the prestige associated with commanding such a limited network.
 <var data-map title="World" data-center="12.316683, -84.946184" data-zoom="5"></var>
  <var data-map-layer
      title="Central American Neotropics"